 It is crucially important that all children have access to positive role models that they can identify with.
 Unfortunately, children are not immune to the effects of negative messages associated with Blackness and the positive images associated with Whiteness whether at home, in school or through the media.
 Mundane and apparently trivial things may erode a child‘s self-esteem.
 Are there only blond haired blue eyed dolls at home/school?
 Are the heroes in all the stories they hear White?
 A colleague of mine, who used to reside on a council estate in a predominantly deprived (and Black) area of London, once told me that he was constantly stared at by Black boys and on occasions asked whether he was a Bailiff Officer.
 Black men going to work and wearing suits were such a rarity on the estate.
 The only people who wore suits and came round the estate were debt collectors (he was a director).

 We have limited control over the media.
-Some people may even have little control over where they live and who they live with but, we can exercise our professional or parental control to expose children to people who look like them and have the quality/qualities they feel they, or people who look like them, do not possess.
+Some people may even have little control over where they live and who they live with but, we can exercise our professional and/or parental control to expose children to people who look like them and have the quality/qualities they feel they, or people who look like them, do not possess or aspire to possess.
 More often than not such a person can be identified within the child’s environment.
 If appropriate then facilitating contact should be explored.
 Mentoring organisations are another option.
 There are plenty of relevant role models within our communities.
-Doctors, lawyers, community leaders and activists, Entrepreneurs etc. Of course, our history is full of them.
+Doctors, lawyers, artists, community workers and activists, Entrepreneurs etc. Of course, our history is full of them.
 Identify Black people that your child can look up to in your community and teach them about ‘Black History’.
 You may even do relevant research together.

 - Mind your words and actions…